-1.2 In January 2022, Place Services carried out an HRA of the Regulation 14 Pre-submission consultation version of the Sproughton Neighbourhood Plan 2018-2037.
-This was submitted for comment to Natural England as the statutory consultee.
+1.2 In December 2021, Place Services carried out an HRA of the Regulation 14 Pre-submission consultation version of the Capel St Mary Neighbourhood Plan 2018-2037.
 Subsequently, the Councils identified potential shortcomings in the original HRA work and commissioned LUC to produce a new HRA of the Plan.
-LUC's assessment is entirely independent of the earlier HRA.
+LUC's assessment is entirely independent of the earlier HRA